gregdetre/healthyselfjournal/docs/conversations/250917a_journaling_app_ui_technical_decisions.md

 - **Directory**: Flat structure, all files in one directory
 - **Naming**: `yyMMdd_HHmm` format for both .mp3 and .md pairs
 - **Markdown Format**:
-  - H2 headings with "AI Q: " prefix for questions
+  - H2 headings `## AI Q` for each exchange
+  - Fenced `llm-question` block under the heading with the question text
-  - User responses as text under each heading
+  - User responses as text after the fence
   - Summary in frontmatter, regenerated after each Q&A

 ### User Controls